datacommonsorg/docsite/api/sheets/tutorials/sheets_latitude.md

 ---
 layout: default
-title: Sheets South American Latitudes
+title: Sheets South American latitudes
-nav_order: 4
+nav_order: 2
 parent: Tutorials
 parent_url: /api/sheets/tutorials
 grand_parent: Google Sheets
 grand_parent_url: /api/sheets
 ---

-# Obtaining latitude information for country capitals in South America
+# Obtain latitude information for country capitals in South America

 ## Introduction
 The Data Commons API enables end users to obtain basic information about the entities in the graph by retrieving their properties.
 This tutorial walks you through the `DCPROPERTY` method in the Sheets API that enables this.